Report: 6 Palestinian rights activists hacked by NSO spyware | Law-Order

 Israel's Defence Ministry approves the export of spyware produced by NSO Group and other private Israeli companies that recruit from the country's top cyber-capable military units.
 Critics say the process is opaque.

 It's not known precisely when or how the phones were violated, the security researchers said.
 But four of the six hacked iPhones exclusively used SIM cards issued by Israeli telecom companies with Israeli +972 area code numbers, said the Citizen Lab and Amnesty researchers.
 That led them to question claims by NSO Group that exported versions of Pegasus cannot be used to hack Israeli phone numbers.
-NSO Group has also said it doesn't target U.S. numbers.
-Among those hacked were Ubai Aboudi, a 37-year-old economist, and U.S. citizen.
-He runs the seven-person Bisan Center for Research and Development in Ramallah, in the Israeli-occupied West Bank, one of the six groups Gantz slapped with terrorist designations on Oct.
-22.
+NSO Group has also said it doesn't target US numbers.

+Among those hacked was Ubai Aboudi, a 37-year-old economist and US citizen.
+He runs the seven-person Bisan Centre for Research and Development in Ramallah, in the Israeli-occupied West Bank, one of the six groups Gantz slapped with terrorist designations on Oct 22.

+The other two hacked Palestinians who agreed to be named are researcher Ghassan Halaika of the Al-Haq rights group and attorney Salah Hammouri of Addameer, also a human rights organisation.
+The other three designated groups are Defence for Children International-Palestine, the Union of Palestinian Women's Committees and the Union of Agricultural Work Committees.

 Aboudi accused Israel of “sticking the terrorist logo” on the groups after failing to persuade European governments and others to cut off financial support.